adrianolszewski/model-based-testing-hypotheses/README.md

 Well, classic tests are "simple" and fast.
 But simple method is for simple scenarios.
 A more advanced inferential analysis often goes FAR beyond that these tests can do.

-For our considerations it's important to say, that **by applying Likelihood Ratio, Rao's, or Wald's testing procedure to an appropriate model you will be (mostly) able to reproduce what the classic "plain" tests do (and much more!)** (find below a section dedicated to these 3 methods).
+For our considerations it's important to say, that **by applying Likelihood Ratio, Rao's, or Wald's testing procedure to an appropriate model you will be (mostly) able to reproduce what the classic "plain" tests do but also go far beyond that** (find below a section dedicated to these 3 methods).

-This way, by employing appropriate model followed by the metioned testing procedures, you can obtain perform complex planned and exploratory hypothesis testing, perform  Type-II and Type-III ANOVA-like analysis over Poisson or logistic regression...
-Actually, you can plug-in any single model.

 So what?